 Configurable Uniqueness Constraints¶

-field is not enforced, for example in Channels or Managed Objects.
+In some installations, uniqueness of the name field is not enforced, for example in Channels or Managed Objects.

 Although this practice is inherently flawed, it may have originated before NOC adoption and may take significant time to resolve.